If you like to be spooked, you’ll LOVE Halloween in Philadelphia and a visit to the eerie Eastern State Penitentiary.

 There’s screaming in the distance and yelps of fear from the paying guests shuffling along behind us.

 The better position for nervous nellies is to be in second or third place so the folks in front of you have already set off the horror action.
 But to do that you must keep up.
-We keep lagging behind hence being in the front of the wave.
+We kept lagging behind hence being in the front of the wave.

 The notorious gangster was incarcerated here in 1929 and was allowed to pimp his cell with carpets, a writing desk, lamps and photos on the walls.
 It’s recreated today just how he had it.